-Dolphin identifications from 2018 will be finalized and confirmed by another two experienced researchers in early 2019 as part of the annual protocol applied to all photo-ID data that are part of the Aberdeen/St Andrews Scottish east coast bottlenose dolphin project.
 Results from analyses of the photo-identification data, including an estimate of the number of dolphins using the Firth of Tay and St Andrews Bay in 2018 will be included in the final report in 2020.
-As planned, photo-identification data will be collected between May and September 2019, during adequate weather windows.
-We will aim for a total of 20 one-day sampling trips in the southern part of the population's range, primarily around the Firth of Tay and St Andrew's Bay.
-Sampling may extend as far north as Lunan Bay (Montrose) but it is not planned to sample in the Aberdeen-Stonehaven area in 2019.
+As planned, photoidentification data will be collected between May and September 2019, during adequate weather windows.
+We will aim for a total of 20 one-day sampling trips in the southern part of the population's range, primarily around the Firth of Tay and St Andrews Bay.
+Sampling may extend as far north as Lunan Bay (Montrose).
+As in previous years, it is not planned to sample in the Aberdeen-Stonehaven area in 2019.